WailSolaiman/onix/README.md

 -   **Styling**: PostCSS and Autoprefixer for optimized and cross-browser compatible CSS
 -   **Icons**: React Icons for easy-to-use and scalable icons across the app

-## Available Scripts

-In the project directory, you can run:

-### `npm run dev`

-Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`

-Builds the app for production, optimizing for the best performance.

-### `npm run preview`

-Previews the production build locally before deployment.

-### `npm run lint`

-Lints the codebase to ensure best practices and coding standards.

 ## License

 This project is licensed under the MIT License.